 Drain the Buttermilk.
 Place either a very fine strainer or any strainer/colander lined with butter muslin over a bowl.
 Pour the butter mixture into the strainer and let the buttermilk drain.
-This is “real” buttermilk and can be used for baking or pancakes (and also to start your next batch of butter).
+This is real buttermilk and can be used for baking or pancakes, making Buttermilk Seed Bread, and to start your next batch of butter.
 If you are using the butter muslin you can gather up the edges and squeeze to get out more buttermilk.

 “Wash” the Butter.
 Remove as much of the remaining buttermilk as possible, so that the butter will not go rancid very quickly.
 Put the drained butter into a bowl and pour about a cup of cold water over it.
 Mash the butter against the bowl with the back of a spoon to work the water through.
 Drain and repeat until the water comes through completely clear (it usually takes 3-6 washes).
 The cold water washes will also have the effect of cooling and firming the butter – by the final wash you may need to use your hands to knead the butter.

 Add Salt.
 Salt is optional.
 Adding salt will not only affect the saltiness of the butter but will also change the flavor.
 The more salt is added, the less noticeable the cultured flavor will be.
 Add salt to taste, mixing a small bit at a time through the butter, and taste as you go to avoid adding too much and losing the cultured flavor.
 If too much does end up in the butter, you can repeat the washing process to reduce it.

 Storage.
 Wrap the butter in wax paper.
 If you plan to use it relatively quickly, wrapit well and store in the refrigerator, where it should keep for several weeks.
 Alternatively, it freezes well.